 This document explains how to migrate the data in an existing Mendix database to another Mendix database.
 This can be useful if you want to migrate from one type of database to another, for example MS SQL Server to PostgreSQL.

-After completing this how-to you will know:
+After completing this how-to you will know how to do the following:

-- How to export a PostgreSQL database
+- Export a PostgreSQL database

-- How to export a Mendix cloud database
+- Export a Mendix cloud database

-- How to import into an on-premise PostgreSQL database
+- Import into an on-premise PostgreSQL database

 You can copy all the data from any Mendix-supported database management system to any other Mendix-supported database management system.
 For example you can copy demo, test, and production databases from built-in to PostgreSQL, and from PostgreSQL to built-in.
 You can also migrate production data from SQL Server or Oracle (on-premises) to PostgreSQL in our cloud.